aws-samples/data-protection/usecase-9/README.md

 | :------------- |:-------------|
 | [Private Certificates for IOT Devices ](https://github.com/aws-samples/data-protection/blob/master/usecase-9/IOT_Device_Usecase.md)  | 45 mins|

+To review how the roles used in this workshop follow the principle of least privilege see [Least Privilege Document](https://github.com/aws-samples/data-protection/blob/master/usecase-9/img/ACMLeastPrivilegeConcepts.pdf)

 This sample code is made available under a modified MIT license.
 See the [LICENSE](LICENSE) file.

 [LICENSE](LICENSE)